Dental Career

 What to Know About Relocating for a Dentist Job

 Mobility can sometimes be an essential part of growth.
 As your career progresses, it may benefit your prospects to consider relocating.
-Or maybe you’re feeling burnt out and need a change of scenery!
-No matter why you’re considering moving, there are a few things you should keep in mind about the complexities of relocating as a dentist.
+You may be feeling burnt out and need a change of scenery!
+Relocating for a dentist’s job can seem stressful.
+There are complexities of relocating as a dentist, and CDP is here to help!

 Professional Considerations

-Unlike other careers, dentists don’t have the luxury to just up and move for a new job.
-There are several legal considerations you need to take into account before you can relocate.
+Unlike other careers, dentists don’t have the luxury of just moving for a new job.
+Before you can relocate, several legal considerations must be taken into account.

 Licensing

 First and foremost, you need to be able to practice legally in your target location.
-As you’re likely aware, licensure for dentistry in the US can be complicated, involving multiple levels of credentials.
-You need to be accredited nationally, regionally, and at the state level.
+As you’re likely aware, licensure for dentistry in the U.S. can be complicated, involving multiple levels of credentials.
+You must be accredited nationally, regionally, and at the state level.
 While some states share reciprocity and acknowledge the validity of a dental license from their partner states, many do not.

 One of the advantages of considering Texas as a destination for your dental career is that our credentialing process here shares a lot of overlap with several other states.
-Dental licensure in Texas requires ADEX (American Board of Dental Examiners), the same as the vast majority of states.
-Texas also requires credentialing by CDCA (Commission on Dental Competency Assessments), formerly known as the NERB (North East Regional Board of Dental Examiners) exam.
-The CDCA is accepted in forty-four states, plus Washington, DC as well as Puerto Rico, the US Virgin Islands, and Jamaica.
+Dental licensure in Texas requires ADEX (American Board of Dental Examiners), the same as most states.
+Texas also requires credentialing from the CDCA (Commission on Dental Competency Assessments), formerly known as the NERB (North East Regional Board of Dental Examiners) exam.
+The CDCA is accepted in 47 states, Washington, DC, Puerto Rico, the U.S. Virgin Islands, and Jamaica.

 Scope of Practice

-Once you get the licensing aspect figured out, you’ll need to consider whether relocating for your dental career will give you the opportunity to practice the way you want.
+Once you figure out the licensing aspect, you’ll need to consider whether relocating for your dental career will allow you to practice how you want.
 Not every state allows dentists to perform the same types of procedures.
-For example, administering Botox® has become an amazing option for patients with muscle tension related to parafunctional habits.
+For example, administering Botox® has become a fantastic option for patients with muscle tension related to parafunctional habits.
 It can resolve gummy smiles without the need for crown lengthening.
 And it’s a great adjunct to other cosmetic dentistry procedures.
-While dentists in Texas enjoy the ability to incorporate Botox® and similar therapeutics into their regular practice, not every state allows it.
+While dentists in Texas can incorporate Botox® and similar therapeutics into their regular practice, not every state allows it.

 Is There Room for You?